yamahigashi/unofficial-fabricengine-documents-ja/Source/CanvasProgrammerGuide/klfunctioneditor.rst

   A string constant representing the path to the node being executed.

 ``dfgPullBlockPort``
   Pull a block port.
-For more information, see :ref:`canvas-programming-guide-blocks`.
+For more information, see :ref:`the blocks section of the Canvas Programming Guide <canvas-programming-guide-blocks>`